JoseZunigaDyehs/boilerplate-react-hooks/README.md

 `````

 ### /store/storeContext.js
+Exports StoreContext and StoreProvider.

+It get the state and dispatch from new API useReducer `[ state, dispatch ]`.
+It get the actions from useActions and pass it to Context `actions`.
+You can use all Hooks here like `useEffect`, in this case, to show the new state.
+It's return a Provider that receive a value with `{ state, dispatch, actios }`, it's encapsulate a children function to render.

 `````
 import { initialState, reducer } from "../reducers/reducers";
 import { useActions } from "../actions";
 import React, { createContext, useReducer, useEffect } from "react";

-/**
- * Export StoreContext and StoreProvider
- */
 const StoreContext = createContext(initialState);
 const StoreProvider = ({ children }) => {

-  // Get state and dispatch from Reacts new API useReducer. const [state, dispatch] = useReducer(reducer, initialState);
+  const [state, dispatch] = useReducer(reducer, initialState);
-  // Get actions from useActions and pass it to Context const actions = useActions(state, dispatch);
+  const actions = useActions(state, dispatch);
-  // Log new state

   useEffect(() => console.log({ newState: state }), [state]);

-  // Render state, dispatch and actions return (
+  return (
     <StoreContext.Provider value={{ state, dispatch, actions }}>
       {children}